A 2Cat-inspired model structure for double categories: Comparison with other model structures on DblCat

 \begin{rmk} At this point, we must mention that \cite{FP,FPP} define other model structures on~$\DblCat$, which are not equivalent to any of the above.
 However, these are Thomason-like model structures, and are therefore not expected to have any relation to our model structure, which is categorical. \end{rmk}

 We now proceed to compare these three model structures on $\DblCat$ to the one defined in \cref{thm:modelstructonDblCat}.
 Our strategy will be to find a trivial cofibration in our model structure that is not a weak equivalence in any of the other model structures.
-Let $\Eadj$ be the $2\text{-category}$ containing two objects $0$ and $1$ and an adjoint equivalence between them.
-By~\cite[\S 6]{LackBicat}, the inclusion $2$-functor $j_0\colon \mathbbm{1}\to \Eadj$ at $0$ is a generating trivial cofibration in the Lack model structure on $\TwoCat$.
-By \cref{lem:gencofIJ}, the double functor $\bbH j_0\colon \mathbbm{1}\to \bbH\Eadj$ is a generating trivial cofibration in the model structure of \cref{thm:modelstructonDblCat}.
+Let $\Eadj$ be the free-living adjoint equivalence $2$-category $\{0\xrightarrow{\simeq} 1\}$.
+By \cref{prop:alternate_gen_cofibs}, the inclusion double functor $J_1\colon \mathbbm{1}\to \bbH\Eadj$ at $0$ is a generating trivial cofibration in our model structure on $\DblCat$.